ActivityWatch/docs/src/migrating.rst

 Migrating to aw-server-rust
 ===========================

-In an upcoming release, likely v0.10, ActivityWatch will switch the default server implementation from aw-server (hereafter aw-server-python for clarity) to aw-server-rust.
+In an upcoming version, ActivityWatch will switch the default server implementation from aw-server (hereafter aw-server-python for clarity) to aw-server-rust.
 On aw-server-rust startup, if no database already exists, it will automatically look for an aw-server-python database (only the default peewee datastore supported) and import it into the new database.
 This can cause some slowness on first startup, especially if you have a large aw-server-python database.

-If you've ran aw-server-rust before v0.10, chances are this import has already been triggered, and the import will therefore not run a second time.
+If you've ran aw-server-rust before that version, but switched back, this import has already been triggered, and the import will therefore not run a second time.
 This can cause you to have old data in the aw-server-rust database.
 You can retrigger the import by stopping aw-server-rust, moving/removing your aw-server-rust database file, and then starting aw-server-rust again.

 Another option for migrating is to use the "Export all"/"Import all" buttons under the "Raw data" menu in the web UI.
 This should work with all datastores in aw-server-python.